Israeli mafia: In the United States

 In the 1980s Israelis set up a crime syndicate headed by Johnny Attias in New York, dubbed the "Israeli mafia".
 It pulled off the biggest gold heist in the history of Manhattan's jewelry district, getting away with over $4 million in gold jewelry.
 Attias was murdered in January 1990, and New York's Israeli mafia fell apart soon after.
-Several members, among them Ron Gonen, had turned informant and the authorities arrested the rest of the gang in September of that year.
+Several members, among them Ron Gonen, had turned informant, and the authorities arrested the rest of the gang in September of that year.

 Israeli crime organizations such as the Abergil crime family and Zeev Rosenstein were heavily involved in ecstasy trafficking in the United States.
 In a statement before Congress in 2000, officials with the U.S. Customs Service noted that "Israeli organized-crime elements appear to be in control" of the multibillion-dollar U.S. ecstasy trade, "from production through the international smuggling phase".
 The main drug supplier of former Gambino crime family underboss Sammy Gravano in his Arizona drug ring allegedly was New York based Israeli mobster Ilan Zarger, who allegedly distributed more than one million ecstasy pills from May 1999 to May 2000 with a wholesale value of $7 million.
 He pleaded guilty to charges of running a drug gang that flooded Arizona and New York with almost four million ecstasy pills over three years.
 Another Israeli, Oded Tuito, said to head one of the largest ecstasy-smuggling organization, which imported millions of ecstasy pills from Paris, Brussels and Frankfurt into New York, Miami and Los Angeles, was arrested in May 2001.

 In 2006 Zeev Rosenstein was extradited to the U.S., after being arrested in Israel.
 He pleaded guilty before a federal court in Florida to charges that he distributed ecstasy pills and was sentenced to 12 years in prison which he serves in Israel.
 In January 2011, Itzik Abergil and Meir Abergil and three other suspects were extradited to the U.S.

 They faced a 77-page, 32-count federal indictment that alleged murder, massive embezzlement, money laundering, racketeering and running a large Los Angeles-based ecstasy ring.

 In Mexico

 The Israeli mafia killed Israeli citizens in broad daylight at a restaurant in a shopping mall in Mexico City on July 24, 2019.
 A 33-year-old woman, who was reportedly paid MXN$5,000 (US$260), was arrested.
-Her alleged accomplice was arrested in Cancun, Quintana Roo, Mexico, on July 26.
+Her alleged accomplice was arrested in Cancun, on July 26.